-- 1.5 The main aim of the 2011 Foxton Village Plan was to identify key facilities and services, reveal problems and explore how these could be tackled.
-It also aimed to demonstrate how the distinctive character and features of our village could be preserved, thus shedding light on the community's consensus about its needs and aspirations for the future. - 1.6 The Village Plan provided a framework for planning the future of the village but was not a legally binding document for consideration by South Cambridgeshire District Council (SCDC).
+1.5 The main aim of the 2011 Foxton Village Plan was to identify key facilities and services, reveal problems and explore how these could be tackled.
+It also aimed to demonstrate how the distinctive character and features of our village could be preserved, thus shedding light on the community's consensus about its needs and aspirations for the future.

+1.6 The Village Plan provided a framework for planning the future of the village but was not a legally binding document for consideration by South Cambridgeshire District Council (SCDC).
 Its findings informed the initial work on the Foxton Neighbourhood Plan.
 By contrast, the NP is a legally binding document that must be considered for all future development within the parish during the plan's timeframe (2020-2031).
-It will become part of the statutory development plan for the district, once it has been successful at Referendum and made by SCDC.
+It is part of the statutory development plan for the district, after a successful Referendum in July 2021, and was made by SCDC in August 2021.